• What is Copywriting?

 4 keys to laser-like focus

-1. Recognize that willpower is finite.
+1. Recognize that willpower is finite

-Numerous studious have shown that performing a task that requires willpower saps the ability to exercise that willpower in subsequent tasks.
+Numerous studies have shown that performing a task that requires willpower saps the ability to exercise that willpower in subsequent tasks.
 Basically, it turns out that willpower is a natural resource that you can tap out by using too much of it too often.

-2. Be ruthless about eliminating distractions.
+2. Be ruthless about eliminating distractions

-Everyone loves the idea of multitasking: Two or three things at once?
+Everyone loves the idea of multitasking.
+Two or three things at once?
 Look at how much I’m accomplishing so quickly!
 Unfortunately, the sad truth is that you cannot focus on more than one task at once.
 And even things that don’t require much attention can distract you.

 For example, if you love to work with TV or even vocal music in the background, your mind can’t help but divide its attention between your work and the “background” sounds.
-Even just having a web site open on your computer divides your mind.
+Even just having a website open on your computer divides your mind.

 The solution?
 Get serious about getting rid of distractions.
 Turn off the TV, turn off the music, close out the internet, close out your instant messenger—even turn off your phone.
 You can’t let anything take your brain away from the copywriting task at hand.

-3. Break big projects down into smaller ones.
+3. Break big projects down into smaller ones

 One of the easiest ways to lose focus is by becoming overwhelmed.
 When you’re facing a big project, make your first task to break it down into smaller, bite-size projects.

-And don’t be afraid to break them down into very small pieces—if you’re getting overwhelmed by writing an email, it’s completely fine to break the project into brainstorm subject line, write subject line, brainstorm snippet, write snippet, brainstorm headline…and so on.
+And don’t be afraid to break them down into very small pieces.
+If you’re getting overwhelmed by writing an email, it’s completely fine to break the project into brainstorm subject line, write subject line, brainstorm snippet, write snippet, brainstorm headline…and so on.

-4. Gauge the times of day that you’re most efficient.
+4. Gauge the times of day that you’re most efficient

 Everyone’s natural cycle is different, though, so it really is up to you to figure yours out.

-Your turn!
 What are the keys to your productivity?
 Let us know in the comments below!

 Interested in Copywriting?
 Get our Free Video Training!